Anthonsen & Dahl

 “I—I’m what?”
 I said, so dumbfounded that Joan craned her neck out from the kitchen doorway to listen.
 I looked at her in amazement.

 “Mr. Jacobs, you are the main beneficiary to your uncle’s estate,” Casper repeated.
 “You must come to Copenhagen as soon as you are able to collect your inheritance.”
 I was silent for a moment, my mouth hanging open like a small child as they see their first snowfall.
 Joan had come fully into the room now, pink oven mitts still on her delicate hands.

 “I…yes, that can be arranged,” I stammered into the phone.
 “Let me get a pen.”

 By the weekend I had arrived in Denmark alone, leaving Joan at home to look after our son and daughter.
 Casper Anthonsen was a stout man with decidedly Norse features, high cheekbones and bright eyes, making a stern face far friendlier than it otherwise would have been.
 A short reading of my uncle’s will made it clear that I was to inherit his farm on Bornholm, an island east of the mainland in the middle of the Baltic Sea.
 A photograph showed me the old, but sturdy house on a sizeable patch of land near the beach, just out of Denmark’s smallest village of Svaneke.

 So, that evening the two of us found ourselves on a boat to Bornholm.
 I was still in disbelief as the salty waves of the Baltic sprayed my cheeks.
 What could have possibly motivated my uncle to think of me on his deathbed?

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, K Nicole WallaceWrite a Review